 State Route 93 from Interstate 81 to State Route 347 (Lone Star Road)Sullivan and Washington Counties

-This project includes spot improvements along State Route 93, from Interstate 81 to State Route 347 (Lone Star Road), in Sullivan and Washington Counties.
+The project along State Route 93, from Interstate 81 to State Route 347 (Lone Star Road) in Sullivan and Washington Counties, consists of spot improvements.
 A Transportation Planning Report (TPR), dated September 2010, identified the purpose and need for this project, which is to improve safety, provide an upgraded link in the regional transportation system, and improve level of service and overall operations.
 The project will also promote economic development and correct roadway deficiencies.

 Proposed improvements began with five Improvement Options.
 The final design, Option 5 (Spot Improvements), was selected by TDOT and local officials.

-The Department’s original scope of improving five separate sections has been condensed into three (3) sections which will be developed separately with the overall goal of construction simultaneously.
+The original scope for improving five separate sections of SR 93 has been condensed into three sections, which will be developed separately with the overall goal of construction simultaneously.
 Sections 1 & 2 are combined.
 Section 3 is stand-alone.
 Sections 4 & 5 are combined.

-Section One (Fall Branch Area) – Citizens in the Fall Branch community are concerned with safety near Fall Branch Elementary School, which has through-traffic mixed with local traffic.
+Section 1 (Fall Branch Area) – Citizens in the Fall Branch community are concerned with safety near Fall Branch Elementary School, which has through-traffic mixed with local traffic.
 Peak traffic hours occur between 6:00 a.m. and 8:00 a.m. and between 2:30 p.m. and 4:00 p.m., accommodating school buses and other mixed traffic.
 Improvements include two 12-foot travel lanes with a continuous 12-foot turn lane.
-Five-foot sidewalks and handicap ramps will be constructed at intersections within Section 1.
+Five-foot sidewalks and handicap ramps will be constructed at intersections within this section.

-Section Two (Horse Creek Area) – This area is of major concern due to the narrow roadway with deficient shoulders that has a cliff on one side and a creek with a steep bank on the other side.
-Improvements propose to realign SR 93 to improve sight distance, provide two 12-foot lanes and 6-foot shoulders within this section.
+Section 2 (Horse Creek Area) – This area is of major concern due to the narrow roadway and deficient shoulders that has a cliff on one side and a creek with a steep bank on the other side.
+Porposed improvements would realign SR 93 to improve sight distance and provide two 12-foot lanes with 6-foot shoulders within this section.

-Section Three (Industrial Access Area) – The industrial area at the beginning of Section 3 presents safety concerns due to slow moving equipment that crosses the road between two buildings that are owned by the same business.
-Also, large trucks pull in and out of the businesses.
-Improvements propose to construct two 12-foot lanes with a 12-foot center turn lane in the industrial area.
-The existing bridge at Horse Creek will be widened or replaced (TBD).
-The remainder of Section 3 will have improved sight distance and two 12-foot lanes and 6-foot shoulders.
+Section 3 (Industrial Access Area) – The industrial area at the beginning of this section presents safety concerns due to slow moving equipment that crosses the road between two buildings that are owned by the same business.
+Additionally, large trucks pull in and out of the businesses.
+Proposed improvements would include construction of two 12-foot lanes with a 12-foot center turn lane in the industrial area.
+The existing bridge at Horse Creek would be widened or replaced (TBD).
+The remainder of this section would have improved sight distance and two 12-foot lanes and 6-foot shoulders.